 - Students will examine the importance of continued professional development.

 - Students will demonstrate professional and ethical behavior when interacting with patients and members of the healthcare team.

 Our program boasts excellent job opportunities to the graduate with high-employer satisfaction.

-NHTI’s Radiation Therapy certificate is accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT).
+NHTI’s Radiation Therapy degree is accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT).
+The Radiation Therapy Program has been awarded 8 years of accreditation with the next site visit scheduled for 12/1/2027.
 The program will assure continued excellence through accreditation by JRCERT.
 For further information, please contact:

 The following is the most current program effectiveness data.
 Our programmatic accreditation agency, the Joint Review Committee on Education in Radiologic Technology (JRCERT), defines and publishes this information.
 Click here to go directly to the JRCERT webpage.

 Credentialing Examination: The number of students who pass, on the first attempt, the American Registry of Radiologic Technologists (ARRT) certification examination, or an unrestricted state licensing examination, compared with the number of graduates who take the examination within six months of graduation.
 The five-year average benchmark established by the JRCERT is 75%.

 |Credentialing Examination Rate||Number passed on first attempt divided by number of attempted within 6 months of graduation|

 |Year 3: 2017||4 of 4—100%|